 The kernel thread recognizes the operating system.
-There are a thread control block and process control block in the system for each thread and process in the kernel-level thread.
+There is a thread control block and process control block in the system for each thread and process in the kernel-level thread.
 The kernel-level thread is implemented by the operating system.
 The kernel knows about all the threads and manages them.
 The kernel-level thread offers a system call to create and manage the threads from user-space.
-The implementation of kernel threads is difficult than the user thread.
+The implementation of kernel threads is more difficult than the user thread.
 Context switch time is longer in the kernel thread.
 If a kernel thread performs a blocking operation, the Banky thread execution can continue.
 Example: Window Solaris.

 Advantages of Kernel-level threads

 - The kernel-level thread is fully aware of all threads.

 - The scheduler may decide to spend more CPU time in the process of threads being large numerical.

 - The kernel-level thread is good for those applications that block the frequency.